gnosis/dx-examples-liquidity-bots/README.md

     * To check the state of the auctions
     * To interact with the DX: Claim, buy, sell, etc.

-For aditional information, and for reference, check out the following
+For aditional information and for reference, check out the following
 repositories:

 * [Gnosis Blog](https://blog.gnosis.pm/tagged/dutchx): Learn about Dutch X in